-If an Offset Project Data Report is not submitted to ARB or an Offset Project Registry as required by this regulation by the four-month reporting deadline in section 95976(d)(8), the GHG reductions and GHG removal enhancements quantified and reported in the Offset Project Data Report are not eligible to be issued registry offset credits pursuant to section 95980 or ARB offset credits pursuant to section 95981.
+If an Offset Project Data Report is not submitted to ARB or an Offset Project Registry as required by this regulation by the four-month reporting deadline in section 95976(d)(2), the GHG reductions and GHG removal enhancements quantified and reported in the Offset Project Data Report are not eligible to be issued registry offset credits pursuant to section 95980 or ARB offset credits pursuant to section 95981.

 Each version of an Offset Project Data Report submitted to ARB or an Offset Project Registry must specify the version number and the date submitted.
-For offset projects reporting under one of the Compliance Offset Protocols in section 95976(d)(1), 95976(d)(2), or 95976(d)(4), an Offset Project Data Report must include both the protocol version under which a project was listed pursuant to section 95975 and the protocol version under which a project is reporting pursuant to section 95976(d).
+For offset projects reporting under one of the Compliance Offset Protocols in section 95973(a)(2)(C)1., 95973(a)(2)(C)2., or 95973(a)(2)(C)4., an Offset Project Data Report must include both the protocol version under which a project was listed pursuant to section 95975 and the protocol version under which a project is reporting pursuant to section 95976(d).

 Requirements for Record Retention for Offset Projects.
 An Offset Project Operator or Authorized Project Designee must meet the following requirements: